benediktschmitt/emsm/README.md

 **multiple minecraft worlds** and **server versions**.
 The application is completely written in Python.

 The **EMSM** provides a simple, but sufficient **CLI** (*command line interface*) to manage world and server tasks.
 It is based on plugins therefore easily expandable.
-Further is the **EMSM** written in a modular manner that allows to reuse single components independend of the rest of **EMSM** (if one wishes).
+Further is the **EMSM** written in a modular manner, that allows to reuse single components independent of the rest of **EMSM** (if one wishes).

 The separation of Minecraft worlds and server executables allows to easily manage several different versions of servers (e.g. Vanilla and Bukkit in multiple versions) for different worlds.
-The **ESMS** comes with a prebuild backup mechanism as one of the core plugins, which can be automated to create periodical backups.
+The **EMSM** comes with a backup mechanism as one of the core plugins, which can be automated to create periodical backups.
 It also provides a core plugin to check the availability of the server and restart them if its configured to do so.
-Another plugin aims at integrating **EMSM** with init.d to start/stop the server on (re-)boot/shutdown processes.
+Another plugin aims at integrating **EMSM** with *init.d* to start/stop the server on (re-)boot/shutdown processes.

 ## Reference